 Views From an Urban LakeBlog

-Some of you may know me as a friend, others as a local birdwatcher, others still in my guise as the Fatphotographer however you know me you will likely know my two biggest loves (outside family and friends of course) are wildlife and photography.
-This blog is all about my time photographing and watching around my local patch an urban lake in Milton Keynes known as Lodge lake.
-This lake is not a great wildlife refuge, it is small, surrounded by roads and houseing and used in the most part by joggers, dog walkers and fishermen.
+This blog is all about my time photographing and watching wildlife around my local patch an urban lake in Milton Keynes known as Lodge lake.
+This lake is not a great wildlife refuge, it is small, surrounded by roads and housing and used in the most part by joggers, dog walkers and fishermen.
 But it is where I get to spend some of my free time trying to capture what makes this urban lake special to me...

 It is vital to to take action to prevent the Spoon-billed Sandpiper from becoming extinct.
 Wader Quest is an attempt to raise money and awareness to the plight of, not just these tiny wanderers but of wader species worldwide...